MarKubil/Console-Finances/README.md

 ## Usage
-This code will calculate number of Months, total profit/loss of the months, average change, greatest increase/decrease of entire period.
+This code will calculate a number of Months, total profit/loss of the months, average change, greatest increase/decrease of entire period.

-Link to live page: [Click here](https://markubil.github.io/Bootstrap-Portfolio/)
+Link to live page: [Click here](https://markubil.github.io/Console-Finances/)

 ## Credits